 As a former chair of the Ontario-wide White Pine Reading Program, Ruth recognizes the value of literature, and continues to review young adult novels reading up to 60 a year for the program.
 Making good use of her sense of humour, Ruth takes an active interest in mental health issues and the promotion of wellness.

 Leonard epitomizes the spirit of SHAD and making a difference in his community.
-Leonard graduated from the University of Manitoba with a PhD in civil engineering in 1988, and is currently Professor and Associate Dean (Graduate Studies) in the Faculty of Engineering and Applied Science at Memorial University of Newfoundland (MUN).
+Leonard graduated from the University of Manitoba with a PhD in civil engineering in 1988, and is now a Retired Professor of the Faculty of Engineering and Applied Science at Memorial University of Newfoundland (MUN).
 He received the President's Award for Distinguished Teaching in 2003 and for Exceptional Community Service in 2014.
 He has received numerous other awards over the years for his teaching and community service including being named a Fellow of the Canadian Academy of Engineering in 2015.

 In addition to his academic role, Leonard is also President of Com-Adv Devices Inc., a company he formed with a former student.
 They invented the FootworkerTM line of products for improving footwork and fitness for squash and badminton coaches and players.
 It is now used in more than 20 countries.
 This idea was rooted in Leonard's accomplishments in both sports - from 2004-2008 he was the provincial and Atlantic Masters squash champion and he excelled in doubles badminton in the early 1990’s.
 He is level II squash coach and was a junior high school badminton and basketball coach for several years.
 Leonard is also the inventor of the DOE-Golfer, and several mobile apps for teaching experimental design principles which are used by major corporations and universities around the world.